 More like this: When Pain Medication Becomes a Dependency

-John Grew Dependent on Opioid Pain Medication
+John Grew Dependent on Opioid-Based Prescription Pain Medication

 He never lost his pain medication.
 He never shared his pain medication.
 Instead, he faithfully went to his doctor—his family internist—who gladly filled John's prescriptions for pain relievers.
 They had enjoyed years of knowing each other, and his doctor also was his wife's physician.
 His doctor's office would occasionally request a Urine Drug Screen to stay in compliance.
 But there were never any 'surprises' or illegal substances found.

-John’s Doctor Refuses to Prescribe Pain Medication
+John’s Doctor Refuses to Prescribe Opioid Pain Medication

-Last year John's doctor told him that he would probably not be prescribing his pain medications soon.
+Last year John's doctor told him that he would probably not be prescribing his opiate-based pain medications soon.
 But they told him not to worry; the office would help him find a pain medication specialist in the area.
 This news was more of an inconvenience and just a little problematic.
 Plus, he knew and liked the office staff, and John had well-established his monthly routine.

 It was a little frightening to anticipate turning all this over to a new pain management doctor: one glitch, one late prescription was terrifying.
-John knew the horrors of pain medication withdrawal symptoms.
-He had experienced it only once since beginning pain management when he forgot to pack his medications and left for vacation.
+John knew the horrors of opioid pain medication withdrawal symptoms.
+He had experienced it only once since beginning pain management when he forgot to pack his painkillers and left for vacation.
 It never happened again.

 What John didn't know was that this trend was happening all over the United States.
 As a result, the government took urgent steps to dent the unanticipated consequences of years of overprescribing addictive opioid pain medications.